-The Difference between Crocodiles and Alligators
+The Difference Between Crocodiles and Alligators

 Have you wondered about the difference between alligators and crocodiles?
 The answer is yes.
-While they are both related and have a similar appearance, alligators and crocodiles have several significant differences and you can read more about alligators vs crocodiles here.
+While they are both related and have a similar appearance, alligators and crocodiles have several significant differences, and you can read more about alligators vs crocodiles here.
 To learn more facts about alligators vs crocodiles, read below.

 The most obvious and the primary distinction when it comes to alligators vs crocodiles is their appearance.
-Crocodiles have pointier, longer snouts while alligators have more rounded shorter snouts.
+Crocodiles have pointier, longer snouts, while alligators have more rounded, shorter snouts.
 When the alligator’s mouth is closed, people would not see all of its teeth.
 On the other hand, when the crocodile’s mouth is closed, its back teeth will stick up over its top lip, exposing a toothy grin.

 Moreover, both of these animals have their tiny sensory pits located along their jaws.
-These sensory pits allow them to sense changes in water pressure, making it a lot easier for them to sense and capture their prey.
+These sensory pits allow them to sense changes in water pressure, making it a lot easier to sense and capture their prey.
 However, neither of these reptiles is fond of chewing their prey as they eat it.
-They just prefer to swallow it immediately, in large chunks, and sometimes, they swallow it in whole.
+They prefer to swallow it immediately, in large chunks, and sometimes, they swallow it whole.

 Crocodiles are known to be more hostile than alligators.
 While people should avoid being in close contact with both predators, alligators in some places seem to be more passive than crocodiles.
 With that, alligators only attack if provoked and hungry.